MaxLeap/Docs/en/UserManual/Guide/Analytics.md

 #### Advantages:

-1. Best practice: LAS provides you with the most competitive analytics parameters and model, and is verified by apps with billions of users.
+1. Best practice: Leap Cloud provides you with the most competitive analytics parameters and model, and is verified by apps with billions of users.
 2. Precise Segment: analyze the attributes and behavoir of your segments.
-3. Plenty Reports: LAS provides a whole set of complete and intuitive reports through operator's eyes:
+3. Plenty Reports: Leap Cloud provides a whole set of complete and intuitive reports through operator's eyes:

     We can also customize the data displayed in reports with filters below: